 The new tenants are Cathy and Frederic.
 As with the previous management they keep a careful eye on TA comments and are quick to explain away any negative comments.
 Cathy and Frederic have previous experience in the restaurant business and have bought this to bear on the menu and wine list.
 They have added a wider choice to the menu and offer customers the option to read iPad notes about the wine list.

 The wine list includes Penfolds Shiraz, Yellow Tail Shiraz, Sol de Chile Rose, Prosecco, Champagne and Argentine Pinot Gigrio.
 Wines start at 800 Thai Baht a bottle.
 It is hard to get wine to stay at the right temperature in a tropical climate unless you spend thousands of dollars like Rasananda on a temperature controlled wine cellar.
+You can bring your own wine - the cork fee is 600 Thai Baht.

 Luna Lounge makes some of its own food such as bread, yoghurt and desserts.
 They grow some of their own salad ingredients and claim to wash their food in potable water.
 They also place emphasis on using local ingredients.